flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Along with the new shiny CPUs, a new instruction set arrived, the **ARMv6**.

 From a programmer's perspective, the ARMv6 ISA innovates with a new set of vector instructions and multi-core support [@cpu-thomas].
 The new vector set provides SIMD instructions that operate groups of **four 8-bit values** or **two 16-bit values** at the same time (using the existing 32-bit registers) [@cpu-armcc].
-The new multi-core instructions consist of `Store` and `Load` opcodes with special care for synchronisation (crucial for an environment of multiple CPUs using the same memory locations) [@cpu-sync].
+The new multi-core instructions consist of 'store' and 'load' opcodes with special care for synchronisation (crucial for an environment of multiple CPUs using the same memory locations) [@cpu-sync].

 All in all, this may not seem that thriving for a new chip series, but remember that ARM's CPUs speak many 'languages'.
 In the case of an ARM11-based core, you are provided with: